By far the most difficult part of blogging is coming up with fresh content.

-Making use of bolded letters/font will draw their attention to the important information you want them to know.
+Making use of bolded letters/fonts will draw their attention to the important information you want them to know.

-When you’re writing your blogpost, bold out whatever sentences or paragraph that you consider noteworthy for the readers.
+When you’re writing your blog post, bold out whatever sentences or paragraphs that you consider noteworthy for the readers.

 Bolding out a statement or paragraph is simply telling your readers, “Hey, I might have written a bunch of nonsense up there, but this here, is important.
 Don’t miss it!”

 Unless you’re the pope, no one is going to believe the word of an unknown blogger.

 Even if you’ve been able to carve a niche for yourself and you’ve attained some level of credibility and popularity in your industry, no one will wholeheartedly swallow whatever you say.